 Water Usage and Energy Usage

 Growing numbers of Americans are making a conscious effort these days to use less energy.
+You can see many people opting for awesome and sensual wood fired hot tubs.
 Most people, however, think of energy consumption as electricity, gas, oil, etc. They seldom think of energy in terms of water consumption.
 Water usage and energy usage, nevertheless, go hand and hand.
 Consider the following facts:

 - Electricity, gas, or propane heats the water you use for baths, showers, dishwashers, and clothes washers.